Regional airlines rarely become beloved institutions.

 Dan Wolf matters because he built an airline around places that large systems often flatten.

-He did not become significant by making regional flying glamorous.
-He became significant by making it durable.
+He did not matter by making regional flying glamorous.
+He mattered by making it durable.
 That is harder.
 It requires operational discipline, civic patience, and a willingness to think of transportation as a relationship rather than an abstract market.

 In that sense, Cape Air is a good Wolf biography in corporate form.
 It is practical, unsentimental, and oddly personal for its industry.
 It takes the edges of the map seriously.